-At June 30, 2007, all of the Agency's investments held were rated at or above the minimum required rating per the Agency's investment policy and debt agreements: the federal agency securities and U.S. Treasury bills that were held by the Agency were rated AAA by Standard & Poors and AAA by Moody's; the Money Market Funds were rated AAA by Standard & Poors; Commercial Paper was rated A-1 by Standard & Poors and P1 by Moody's; and the counterparty to the investment agreement was rated AAA by Standard & Poors and Fitch, and Aaa by Moody's.
+At June 30, 2008, all of the Agency's investments held were rated at or above the minimum required rating per the Agency's investment policy and debt agreements: the federal agency securities, U.S. Treasury bills and U.S. Treasury notes that were held by the Agency were rated AAA by S&P and AAA by Moody's; the money market funds were rated AAA by S&P; and commercial paper was rated A-1 by S&P, and P1 by Moody's.
+LAIF is not rated.